 One thing she’s known for is pushing herself to meet audacious goals.
 In 2017 she committed to 12 trips in 12 months to create a habit of exploration and inspiration.

 In 2018 she moved into a new home, and has committed to 12 rooms in 12 months.
-So far she’s revealed her studio, master bedroom, balcony and front porch.
+So far she’s revealed her studio, main bedroom, balcony and front porch.
 Phew, we’re tired just thinking about it, but having putting something out there to all of your blog readers is a sure-fire way to hold yourself accountable.